MicrosoftDocs/win32/desktop-src/Msi/installer-usefeature.md

-﻿---
+---
-Description: 'The UseFeature method of the Installer object increments the usage count for a particular feature and returns the installation state for that feature.
-This method should be used to indicate an application''s intent to use a feature.' ms.assetid: 'c9ea812c-2f95-4ba4-ad8e-b96f7fc14bb1'
+Description: The UseFeature method of the Installer object increments the usage count for a particular feature and returns the installation state for that feature.
+This method should be used to indicate an applications intent to use a feature. ms.assetid: c9ea812c-2f95-4ba4-ad8e-b96f7fc14bb1
-title: 'Installer.UseFeature method'
+title: Installer.UseFeature method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Installer.UseFeature method